-We typically performs facelifts in our private, out-patient surgical center, although some patients with certain conditions may require a short inpatient stay at the hospital.
-This procedure, which takes several hours, is generally done under local anesthesia, with a sedative to make you drowsy and relaxed.
+We typically perform facelifts in our private, out-patient surgical center, although some patients with certain conditions may require a short inpatient stay at the hospital.
+This procedure, which takes several hours, is usually done under general anesthesia.

 During and After

 We will discuss this procedure with you thoroughly beforehand and explain in detail what to expect during the surgery and recovery period, as well as the anticipated ultimate outcome.
 The facelift / necklift procedure will take several hours to complete, particularly if you are having more than one procedure.
 The exact placement of incisions and the sequence of events depends on your facial structure, but incisions usually begin above the hairline at the temples, extend in a natural line in front of the ear (or just inside the cartilage at the front of the ear) and continue behind the earlobe to the lower scalp.
 If the neck needs work, Dr. Chariker may also make a small incision under the chin.
 He separates the skin from the fat and muscle below, trimming or suctioning fat from around the neck and chin to improve the contour.
 He then tightens the underlying muscle and membrane, pulls the skin back and removes the excess.
 Stitches secure the layers of tissue and close the incisions; metal clips may be used on the scalp.
 Following surgery, he may temporarily place a small, thin tube under the skin behind your ear to drain any blood that might collect there.